stickbear2015/cr-the-experience/Cosmic rage/help files/readme.txt

-3, rename the files like in the folder like theme 1.wav theme2.wav bla bla bla up to theme132.wav nnote, there is no limit for this, as long as the music is at the wav format, and if you renamed your files like i did, you wont struggle enter vipmud, note the pack should be loaded to this to work proparly, that means you must hear the sounds fine like normal 5, type themechange and a number, this will be the max number that the music will end like if you have 100 music in the combat folder, you should type themechange 100 note, if you dont want to pack to break, just type numbers here
+3, rename the files like in the folder like theme 1.wav theme2.wav bla bla bla up to theme132.wav nnote, there is no limit for this, as long as the music is at the wav format, and if you renamed your files like i did, you wont struggle enter vipmud, note the pack should be loaded to this to work properly, that means you must hear the sounds fine as normal 5, type themechange and a number, this will be the max number that the music will end like if you have 100 music in the combat folder, you should type themechange 100 note, if you dont want to pack to break, just type numbers here